weihanglo/hahow-recruitment/README.md

 # Hahow Recruitment Mini Project

 This project is for Hahow recruitment only.
+Feel free to watch [the demo site](https://weihanglo.tw/hahow-recruiment).

 ## 🍛 Requirements